 Congratulations on your multifarious vocabulary!You must be quite an erudite person.

 And the RTR does fairly well in that area also, but suffice it to say the school shenanigans have surfaced again.
 In other words, periods of time where small things like several homework assignments in a row aren’t done.
-Or a zero show up on a quiz.
-For absolutely no reason on this Earth.
+Or a zero shows up on a quiz for absolutely no reason on this Earth.
 None.

-And so that means I have to have one of those conversations with him.
-The ones I absolutely can’t stand and really wonder whether they do any good at all.
+That means I have to have one of those conversations with him—those I absolutely can’t stand and really wonder whether they do any good at all.